francesconatali/chat/README.md

 - Run "npm install" to install all the modules<br>
 - Run "npm run dev" to run the server<br>
 - Open your browser at "http://localhost:1234"
+<br><br>
+Also, if you change the SCSS/CSS, remember to run "npm run prefix:css" to automatically add vendor prefixes.